 For more lessons from the 10-minute version of All Too Well, click here!

-2. The Way We Feel About Things Can Change Over Time
+The Way You Feel About Things Can Change Over Time

 Think about who you were and what you stood for 5 years ago, 10 years ago, even 15 years ago.